dafny-lang/dafny/README.md

 It is possible to change the moment when a document is verified by providing the `--documents:verify` command-line argument.
 The options are:

-- *never*: Never verifies the document.
+- *never* - Never verifies the document.
-- *onchange* (default): Verifies the document with each change.
+- *onchange* (default) - Verifies the document with each change.
-- *onsave*: Verifies the document each time it is saved.
+- *onsave* - Verifies the document each time it is saved.

 For example, to launch DafnyLS to only verify upon saving the document, use the following command: